 The presence of strong magnetic field brings interesting new questions about HQ dynamics, namely the magnetic field effect on the HQ transport coefficients in a highly magnetized quark-gluon plasma.
-There have been some recent developments on the HQ dynamics both within and beyond the static limit ~\cite{Fukushima:2015wck,Kurian:2019nna,Singh:2020faa,Singh:2020fsj}.
+There have been some recent developments on the HQ dynamics both within and beyond the static limit ~\cite{Fukushima:2015wck,Sadofyev:2015tmb,Kurian:2019nna,Singh:2020faa,Singh:2020fsj}, also within the holographic approach~\cite{Finazzo:2016mhm}.
 Most of those calculations consider the Lowest-Landau-Level (LLL) approximation, which for a thermal medium suggests the regime $eB \gg T^2$.
-On top of that, the HQ mass ($M$) is assumed to be the largest scale of the system, resulting in the scale hierarchy $M\gg eB/T \gg T$.
-In Ref~\cite{Fukushima:2015wck}, the authors have also specified a further constraint $\alpha_s eB \ll T^2$, $\alpha_s$ being the strong coupling, such that one can neglect the soft self energy corrections of the LLL quarks and gluons while evaluating the scattering rate.
+On top of that, the HQ mass ($M$) is assumed to be the largest scale of the system, resulting in the scale hierarchy $M\gg \sqrt{eB} \gg T$.
+Similar to Ref~\cite{Fukushima:2015wck}, here we also work within a further constraint $\alpha_s eB \ll T^2$, $\alpha_s$ being the strong coupling, such that one can neglect the soft self energy corrections of the LLL quarks and gluons while evaluating the scattering rate.
 The presence of an external magnetic field pointing at a fixed direction also breaks isotropy of the system, therefore even within the static limit of HQ, there will be two momentum diffusion coefficients, i.e. in the longitudinal and transverse directions of the magnetic field.
 Going beyond the static limit, there will be nontrivial interplay between the magnetic field direction and the HQ momentum direction, making the problem even more complex and challenging.
-Clearly, a lot more need to be understood for HQ transport coefficients in a magnetized quark-gluon plasma.
+Clearly, a lot more needs to be understood for HQ transport coefficients in a magnetized quark-gluon plasma.